brentnorthey/patreon/README.md

 ```
 ### Details

 Written in pure JS, CSS and HTML.
+All code runs in latest, Chrome, FireFox and Safari

 ```
-Images may be authored using Imgurs website
+Images and camptions may be authored using imgur.com's website.
+Demonstration available upon request.
 ```